Reconfigurable Quantum Instruction Set Computers for High Performance Attainable on Hardware: The ReQISC microarchitecture

 \section{The ReQISC microarchitecture}

-While any 2Q gate within the Weyl chamber can theoretically be realized through Hamiltonian steering~\cite{zhang2005generation,lin2022let,mckinney2023parallel}, pulse concatenation or optimization~\cite{song2019generation,omran2019generation,gokhale2020optimized}, these methods often require complex control sequences or fail to achieve time-optimal gate implementation.
-In contrast, we propose a unified, straightforward, and unequivocally superior control scheme that directly implements (up to local equivalence) arbitrary 2Q gates in optimal time, as depicted by \Cref{fig:gate_scheme} and \Cref{algo:isa}.
-Inspired by the AshN gate scheme~\cite{chen2024one} which was limited to $XX + YY$ coupling, our scheme accommodates arbitrary coupling Hamiltonians for any quantum processor, whether it be superconducting, trapped-ion, or other platforms, significantly broadening applicability.
-Time optimality \cite{hammerer2002characterization} refers to the theoretical lower bound of evolution time to achieve an equivalent 2Q unitary given the coupling Hamiltonian, with tunable parallel local drives.
-This is essential for minimizing the qubits' exposure to decoherence and also for reducing overall runtime.
+While any 2Q gate can theoretically be realized through Hamiltonian steering~\cite{zhang2005generation,lin2022let,mckinney2023parallel}, pulse concatenation or optimization~\cite{song2019generation,omran2019generation,gokhale2020optimized}, they often require complex control sequences or fail to achieve time-optimality.
+In contrast, we propose a unified and simple control scheme that directly implements (up to local equivalence) arbitrary 2Q gates in optimal time, as depicted by \Cref{fig:gate_scheme} and \Cref{algo:isa}.
+Inspired by the AshN scheme~\cite{chen2024one}, which was limited to $\mathrm{XY}$ coupling, our scheme accommodates arbitrary coupling Hamiltonians for any quantum processor, whether it be superconducting, trapped-ion, or other platforms, significantly broadening applicability.
+Time optimality~\cite{hammerer2002characterization} refers to the theoretical lower bound of evolution time required to implement a locally equivalent 2Q unitary under a specific coupling Hamiltonian and tunable local drives.
+This is essential for mitigating decoherence and reducing overall runtime.